rangle/ngCourse2/handout/07-pipes.md

 ## Passing Parameters ##

 A pipe can accept optional parameters to modify the output.
 To add the parameters to pipe add colon(:) after the pipe name followed by the parameter value `pipeName:parameterValue`.
-If there are multiple parameters seprate them with colons `pipeName:parameter1:parameter2`.
+If there are multiple parameters separate them with colons `pipeName:parameter1:parameter2`.

 ```javascript
 import {Component} from 'angular2/core';